 Once the fibers have been placed inside the enclosed mold, a liquid thermoset resin such as polyurethane is then injected.
 The resin saturates the fibers, creating a strong, durable product with an excellent bond between the two materials.

-When compared to injection molding, RTM uses similarly low temperatures but higher amounts of pressure.
-The two processes have similarly quick cycle times, as the reinforced thermoset cools directly in the mold.
-Like injection molding, RTM is both time- and labor-efficient when compared to other processes such as standard compression molding.
+When compared to injection molding, RTM uses similarly low temperatures but lower amounts of pressure.
+The two processes have distinctly different cycle times, injection molding has quick cycle times (often measured in seconds), where RTM is longer (often measured in minutes).
+Like injection molding, RTM can deliver molded features on both sides of the parts, such as bosses and ribs.

 A variation on standard resin transfer molding also exists.
 It is known as vacuum-assisted resin transfer molding (VARTM).
 In the VARTM process, a partial vacuum is used to pull the resin into the mold.
 This achieves a complete saturation of the strengthening fibers within the mold.
 Because VARTM uses lower plunging forces when compared with its standard counterpart, it is extremely economic, especially in regards to the creation of larger parts or parts which utilize thicker fibers.